Lectio Divina

 A Short History

-Many others we know of have practiced this over the centuries: the Desert Fathers, Saint Hilary of Poitiers, it was taught by Saint John of the Cross, and even was used by Protestant John Calvin.
-Today it is practiced by Protestants, Reformed, Puritans, Catholics and Anglicans, as well as continued to be practiced in monastic traditions.
+Many others we know of have practiced this over the centuries.
+The Desert Fathers, Saint Hilary of Poitiers, Saint John of the Cross, and Protestant John Calvin all practiced this to some extent.
+Today it is practiced by Protestants, Reformed, Puritans, Catholics, and Anglicans.
+It also continues to be practiced in monastic traditions.

 Guides for Lectio Divina